STANDARD 13.

 - taking advantage of a patient/client or student as a result of the Member’s position in the relationship.

-Must provide CRTO certificate of registration number, upon request in the course of practising the profession.
+Must provide their CRTO certificate of registration number, upon request in the course of practising the profession.

 Are responsible for educating other healthcare team members, including students regarding respiratory health and the role of RTs.